-Confetti has four further Designated Staff: the Mental Health Officer, the Student Wellbeing and Safeguarding Officer, the Head of Student Services and the LSA co-ordinator, who can specialise in cases of students with additional needs.
+Confetti has four further Designated Staff: the Mental Health and Safeguarding Officer, the Student Wellbeing and Safeguarding Officer, the London Student Services Manager (who will lead on situations in London) and the Head of Student Services, who can specialise in cases of students with additional needs.

-All designated staff will undertake DSL training every two years along with training in safeguarding issues and inter-agency working, as required by the NSCP.
+All designated staff will undertake DSL training every two years along with training in safeguarding issues and inter-agency working, as required by the NSCP and the Tower Hamlets Safeguarding Adults Board.
 All staff dealing with disclosures will receive Peer Support and attend the Safeguarding Review Group meetings.
-The Mental Health Officer and the Student Wellbeing and Safeguarding Officer will also receive peer support and supervision from an external party.
+The Mental Health and Safeguarding Officer and the Student Wellbeing and Safeguarding Officer will also receive peer support and supervision from an external party.